GlenKPeterson/Paguro/README.md

  - Have an Ordered version of Transform as well as the (default) unreliable order.
 Only the ordered version can be used for implementing things like equals() and hashCode()
  - Bring back the pointer-arithmetic version of drop()
  - Consider `max(Comparator<T> c, Iterable<? extends T> is)` and min()...
+ - Add additional tuples and Functions up through 25 arguments
+ - Study monadic thinking and ensure that Or is "monad-friendly".
+ Ensure you can chain together functions in a short-circuiting way, without exceptions or other side-effects.
  - Add a [Persistent RRB Tree](http://infoscience.epfl.ch/record/169879/files/RMTrees.pdf) and compare its performance to the PersistentVector.
  - Re-implement Persistent collections from Algorithms and Purely Functional Data Structures without relying on a wrapped transient collection and without locking checks, then compare efficiency.